 The numbers are not a crisis.
 They are a ceiling.

-Türkiye (3.4), Poland (3.3), Saudi Arabia (3.1) — all three of them economies that have sat closer to the IMF's "emerging" bucket than the advanced one, and all three of them growing faster than any member of the G7 except the United States.
+Türkiye (3.4), Poland (3.3), and Saudi Arabia (3.1), all three economies that have sat closer to the IMF's "emerging" bucket than the advanced one, and all three are growing faster than any member of the G7 except the United States.
 Spain and Australia, at 2.1 and 2.0, sit just below.

 It is the shape of the middle, as much as the top or the bottom, that tells the story.